gvSIGAssociation/gvnix/addon-service-layer/docs/pd-addon-service-layer.rst

         * Created the class **JavaTypeList** to retrieve the parameter types and manage with the converter *JavaTypeListConverter**.

-Publish web service
+Export a web service
 -------------------------

-Commmando to publish a service class as a web service.
+Command to publish a service class as a web service.

 service export ws: